carstenandrich/debian-minimal-live/README.md

 Debian Live System Builder
 ==========================

-This collection of scripts is used to build a minimal Debian System for Live deployment on (read-only) USB-/SD-storage.
+This collection of scripts is used to build a minimal Debian system for live deployment on (read-only) USB-/SD-storage.
 It relies on a compressed SquashFS read-only root file system combined with an OverlayFS (requires Linux 3.18+) for volatile run-time write access.